How Many Grams in an Ounce?

 What Are Grams?

-The word “gramme” comes from the French in a decree revising the metric system that dates back to the 1700s.
-This decree defined the gram as the weight of one cubic centimeter of water.
+The word “gram” comes from French and showed up in a law about the metric system way back in the 1700s.
+That law said a gram is the weight of one cubic centimeter of water.
+Pretty cool, right?
+It’s been around for a long time and is still super useful today.

 Tomatoes on a food scale measuring grams by weight.